You can contact us in a variety of ways. By email, chat or hotline, in German or in English – our specialists are here to help you.

 You can have your professional qualification acquired abroad recognised in Germany.
 In some cases, this is even mandatory in order to be able to work in your profession in Germany or to obtain a work visa.
 The Recognition Act, which came into force in 2012, has made it easier to have foreign professional qualifications recognised.
 Accordingly, everyone is entitled to a recognition procedure, regardless of nationality or place of residence.

 You can find current job offers in Germany on the "Make it in Germany" job listings or on other well-known job portals on the Internet.
 Employers have agreed to receive applications from foreign professionals for all job offers on the "Make it in Germany" job listings.
-You can find further tips on job hunting under "Looking for a Job".
+You can find further tips on job hunting in our "Looking for a Job" section.

 At this point in time, especially technically qualified professionals, such as engineers and IT specialists, have good chances of finding a job in Germany.
 But German companies are also looking for doctors, nurses, craftspeople and scientists.
 More information on sought-after occupations can be found in the article "Professions in demand".